Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Stopping Criteria and Monte Carlo Sample Sizes

 where $\pi_0 = Pr(\mu_{\Delta L}^{(t)} \leq 0)$.
 Assuming the model $\Delta\hat{\mathcal{L}}^{(t)} \sim N(\mu_{\Delta L}^{(t)}, v_{\Delta L}^{(t)})$, then the likelihood ratio on the right-hand side is equivalent to $\frac{1-p^{(t)}}{p^{(t)}}$ where $p^{(t)}$ is the \textit{p}-value from a one sided test of the null $H_0:\mu_{\Delta L}^{(t)} = 0$ versus $H_1:\mu_{\Delta L}^{(t)} < 0$ \citep{Marsman2017}.
 We can then modify the $Pr(\mu_{\Delta L}^{(t)} \leq 0)$ prior probability as a function of $t$ and stop when the Bayes factor exceeds a predefined threshold.
 We specify the following model for the prior probability of convergence:

 which is approximately the cumulative distribution of a Weibull distribution with expected convergence time of $t_0$.
-The right-hand side of Figure \ref{fig:zbf} shows the Bayes Factor with an input of $t_0 = 30$.
 Figure \ref{fig:bf} shows the Bayes Factors for different prior probabilities and \textit{p}-values.
 Even with high prior probabilities we still require relatively good evidence that the mean gradient difference is not positive, particularly for higher Bayes Factor thresholds to terminate the algorithm.

 For Newton-Raphson optimisation of a strongly convex function, gradient-based methods achieve linear convergence with rate $O(\kappa \log\frac{1}{\varepsilon})$ where $\kappa$ is the condition number of the Hessian matrix \citep{Nocedal2006,Bubeck2015}.
 The number of iterations to acheive convergence is approximately $\frac{\kappa}{2}\log(\frac{\vert \vert \beta^{(0)} - \beta_{ML} \vert \vert}{\varepsilon})$ to converge to a $\varepsilon$-ball around the maximum likelihood estimates $\beta_{ML}$.
 In the stochastic Newton-Raphson setting, we can only converge to within the Monte Carlo variance of the true maximum likelihood values.
 Therefore an approximate expected number of iterations to converge $t_0$ is: